Please see the PDF attached at the end of this article.

 Client access and roles

-Users login to our web app with their organization Outlook or Gmail credentials.
+Users login to our web app with their organization's Outlook or Gmail credentials.
 If you have single-sign-on (SSO) enabled, this will work with these credentials automatically.

-Only a customer's program administrators have rights to access the program administrator portal, which contains information regarding mentor/mentee pairings, feedback given by employees, and other information sensitive across employees in the organization.
+Only a customer's program administrators have the right to access the program administrator portal, which contains information regarding mentor/mentee pairings, feedback given by employees, and other information sensitive across employees in the organization.
 All other employees only have access to pages and features in the web app for managing their own mentorship experience.

 In the case of employees leaving or joining a customer's organization, we rely on two factors to expire or grant access to the platform and their account: